Listen to This Article:

 - What is your unique brand?

-In this ideation phase, you’ll also want to consider your budget to start a restaurant.
+In this ideation phase, you’ll also want to consider your budget.
 Even though there are ways to fund your restaurant (keep reading for more on this), you might want to consider some of the following restaurant models if you have minimal money to begin with.

 Start a Home-Based Catering Business

-With home-based catering, you may be able to cook out of your home, although it’s more likely that you’ll run the business side out of your home and do the cooking from a commercial kitchen space.
-This can make it another economical option, and you can expect low startup costs—somewhere between $10,000 and $50,000.
+With home-based catering, you may be able to cook out of your home, although it’s more likely that you’ll do the cooking from a commercial kitchen space and run the business operation out of your home.
+This can make catering an economical option, and you can expect lower startup costs than opening a restaurant—somewhere between $10,000 and $50,000.

 2. Create a Business Plan

-Now that you’re set on a business idea, it’s time to start your roadmap.
-Think of your business plan as a skeleton outline that carefully details each important component of your foodservice business.
+Now that you’re set on a business idea, it’s time to draft your roadmap to execute on that idea.
+Think of your business plan as a skeleton outline that details each important component of your foodservice business.
 At the end of the day, you’ll leverage this business plan to “pitch” potential investors.

 5 Essential Business Plan Components: